noel-la-borde/CSC391_26/README.md

-All three projects are available at the GitHub page URL.
+All three projects are available at the GitHub webpage URL.